ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_dhcp_sur_une_edge_gateway/guide.en-gb.md

 - Bindings
 - Relay

-We'll set up the first two (Pools & Bindings) in this guide.
+We'll set up those 3 services in this guide.
-Relay is a more unusual setup that will be treated seperately.

 Let's start with `Pools`{.action}.
 Click on it.